Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

 Subsequently, we proceed with the selection based on the binomial test.
+As mentioned in Section~\ref{variable.selection}, \review{we applied three machine learning methods: lasso, random forests and gradient tree boosting.} To fit a model for each outcome, we choose a set of optimal hyper-parameters via cross-validation, reported in supplementary Table~S3. \review{ When implementing lasso, for each outcome the dataset was undersampled due to the significant outcome imbalance; otherwise, the outcome-specific models would have systematically reduced all coefficients to zero.
+This adjustment was not required for random forests and gradient boosting, which have been shown to be more effective in handling unbalanced data.

-As mentioned in Section \ref{variable.selection}, this selection relies on an importance measure obtained from a gradient tree boosting model.
-To fit a model for each outcome, we choose a set of optimal hyper-parameters via cross-validation, these hyper-parameters are reported in the (see supplementary Table S3).
-We fix the number of boosting iterations at 2000 to allow low-prevalence determinants to be considered among the candidate split variables during the trees construction with a sufficiently high probability.
-Then, for each frailty determinant, we compute its importance by multiplying the proportion of times it was used as a split in the trees by the total number of splits across all trees.
-Finally, we apply the binomial test with a 5\% significance level to identify the most important frailty determinants for each outcome.
-Using this method, we end up with 15 selected frailty determinants for death, 16 for access to ER with the maximum level of emergency, 12 for hip fracture, 16 for hospitalization, 12 for the onset of dementia, and 16 for the onset of disability (see supplementary Table S4).
+We fix both the number of trees in the random forest and the gradient} boosting iterations at 2000 to allow low-prevalence determinants to be considered among the candidate split variables with a sufficiently high probability during the trees construction. \review{While with lasso the subsample of determinants is obtained directly, for random forest and gradient tree boosting the importance measure of determinants is computed by multiplying the proportion of times it was used as a split by the total number of splits across all trees.} Finally, we apply the binomial test with a 5\% significance level to identify the most important frailty determinants for each outcome. \review{Using these methods (lasso, random forest and gradient tree boosting) we end up, respectively, with 36, 14 and 15 selected frailty determinants for death; 28, 16 and 16 for ER access with maximum priority; 37, 15 and 13 for hip fracture; 38, 20 and 16 for hospitalisation; 24, 14 and 12 for the onset of dementia; 40, 16 and 15 for the onset of disability.
+Since gradient tree boosting was built to better tackle sparse and unbalanced data and provides a more parsimonious variable selection, we choose to rely on it for the frailty determinants selection.
+More variable selection details are reported in supplementary Table~S4.}